polyaxon/polyaxon/site/docs/intro/quick-start/operations.md

 urlRef: https://raw.githubusercontent.com/polyaxon/polyaxon-quick-start/master/experimentation/typed.yaml
 ```

-Using the operation we will keep the options to use other resources or no resources at all, you can also patch the environment, init, sidecars ...
+Using the operation users can have the choice to use other resources or no resources at all.
+Operations allow also to patch the environment, init, sidecars ...

-Sometimes you might want to create a component with predefined values or sometimes the values might not need to change often,
+Sometimes you might want to create a component with predefined values, sometimes the values might not need to change often,
-in that case it will make sense to push more information to the component.
+in those cases it make sense to push more information to the component itself.

 ## Referencing a component

 Since operations don't define a runtime, they need to reference components to run.
 Operations can reference components in several ways:

  * `urlRef`: This is what we used earlier to resolve the component to run, basically Polyaxon will fetch the content of the component based on a url.
  * `pathRef`: If we were to clone the repo we could replace the `urlRef` with a simple `pathRef: ./typed.yaml` since both files are on the same folder.
  * `hubRef`: This is similar to what we did for running Tensorboard with the `--hub` argument, in fact the CLI just injects this option using that flag.
- * `component`: It's possible to pass the component inline directly inside the operation, this use case is generally useful when running DAGs.
+ * `component`: It's possible to pass the component inline directly inside the operation, this use case is generally useful when running DAGs, and that's what Polyaxon does during the compilation time to generate a fully resolved executable.

 ## Conclusion